You might think mindfulness at work is impossible these days. With constant connectivity comes constant interruptions, right?

 poll, 79% of Americans feel stressed every day.
 But we have good news.
 You don’t have to jet off to a month-long meditation retreat to reap the benefits of mindfulness.

-Ready to give it a try?
-We’ve gathered the ten best meditation apps ideal for beginners, but with room to grow.
+So, ready to give it a try?
+We’ve gathered the ten best mindfulness meditation apps ideal for beginners, but with room to grow.

 Continue reading 10 Best Mindfulness Meditation Apps to Manage the Craziness of Daily Life